Hemorrhoids: Symptoms And Treatment

 - Why You Should Get a Flu Shot

 Internal hemorrhoids occur inside the rectum and cannot be seen with naked eyes.
-However, internal hemorrhoids can be pushed down during bowel movements and protrudes through the anus.
+However, internal hemorrhoids can be pushed down during bowel movements and protrude through the anus.
 This condition is called prolapsed internal hemorrhoids.

 - Bleeding on the stool